 You can't move entire collections over to a home screen page, but you can move a single app, as well as a group of apps you select one by one, a feature that's been around since iOS 11.
 Unfortunately, you cannot move apps from your home screen to the App Library since the App Library is intelligently ordered and contains all apps anyway.

-As stated above, you can select "Remove App" from the quick actions, and that'll get the job done if you want to delete the app off your iPhone entirely.
+As stated above, you can select "Delete App" from the quick actions, and that'll get the job done if you want to delete the app off your iPhone entirely.
 Just tap "Delete" to confirm.
-However, you will not find the "Remove App" quick action for any apps in the "Recently Added" category.

 It's also not necessary to do it straight from the App Library.
 Any app you delete from your home screen will be removed from your App Library too.